Hrd2D/Sentiment-analysis-on-Google-Play-store-apps-reviews/README.md

 # Data Overview
 Reviews of 23 popular mobile apps have been scrapped.
 In order to create the dataset, the data was compiled manually labelling each data as positive or negative example.

+# Renders Notebook
+you should check notenook via [nbviewer](https://nbviewer.jupyter.org/github/dhadukhardik/Sentiment-analysis-on-Google-Play-store-apps-reviews/blob/master/main.ipynb), it renders much better there in any case!